Delos-Y Tokyo Breakfast – 22 July 2026 | Delos Dispute Resolution

 Delos-Y Tokyo Breakfast – 22 July 2026

-Speakers will include Christopher Bloch (Hogan Lovells, Singapore), Serene Chee (Allen & Gledhill, Singapore), Annia Hsu (Nagashima Ohno Tsunematsu, Tokyo), Tatsushi Nishizaki (City-Yuwa Partners, Tokyo), and the session will be moderated by Anne-Marie Doernenburg (Nishimura & Asahim, Tokyo) and Lars Markert (Nishimura & Asahim, Tokyo), with Jonathan Lim (King & Spalding, London) facilitating.
+Speakers will include Christopher Bloch (Hogan Lovells, Singapore), Serene Chee (Allen & Gledhill, Singapore), Annia Hsu (Nagashima Ohno Tsunematsu, Tokyo), and Tatsushi Nishizaki (City-Yuwa Partners, Tokyo).

-Following short presentations by the speakers, participants engage in small-group discussions, allowing for an exchange of practical perspectives and experiences on key ethical challenges in international arbitration.
+Following short presentations by the speakers, participants will engage in small-group discussions, allowing for an exchange of practical perspectives and experiences on key ethical challenges in international arbitration.

 Short bios of our speakers and moderators can be found below.